Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-17. ### How could you deal with data skewness?
-What are the approaches to resolve the skewness in the data?⭐
+17. **How could you deal with data skewness?
+What are the approaches to resolve the skewness in the data?**⭐

    `Ans:`Skewness is a measure of the asymmetry of a probability distribution.
 - When the *skewness is positive, it indicates that the distribution has a long tail on the right side and the mode is less than the mean, which is also less than the median.*